PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 - CMD_MORSE_GO
 - CMD_MORSE_END
 - CMD_VOLUME_CHG

+In Version_2 the M5Dualbutton, RED button is used to inititate a command CMD_MORSE_GO.
+The BLUE button is used to initiate a command CMD_MORSE_END.

 The only messages that contain data are:
 - the CMD_SPEED_CHG  (morse speed change message, that contains an index value to a speeds array as data);